Krisbethel/Krisbethel/README.md

 ### 🌱 Currently Learning

-I'm currently focused on enhancing my skills in [Technology or Framework] and exploring new ways to optimize performance and user experience.
+I'm currently focused on enhancing my skills in [React.js and React Native] and exploring new ways to optimize performance and user experience.

 ### 📚 Education